 The Master of Laws in International Trade Law is an intensive course of one full year duration structured in three different parts as follows:

-Part I - DISTANCE LEARNING - 10 European Credits
+Part I - DISTANCE LEARNING - 15 Credits

 During this first part participants will be provided with preliminary and essential material in order to acquire the pre-requisite entry level knowledge in the disciplines of Part II.

 In this phase of preparation students will be assisted on the following topics:

 - introduction to trade economics, including evolution and features of the world’s current trading system